Sleep begins before we are born.

 Dr William Derment is the founder of the Stanford University Sleep Research Research Centre, and author of ‘The Promise of Sleep’.

 Due to the extensive research that Dr Derment has conducted on the topic of sleep, and as a result of him sharing his findings with the wider medical community, it is now suggested that sleep is the single most important factor in predicting how long people will live.

-Sleep it is more influential than diet, exercise, or heredity.
+Sleep is more influential than diet, exercise, or heredity.

 In addition, experts believe that all levels of sleep (such as REM sleep) are necessary to help our brains organise information that was absorbed in the day.

-Furthermore, it is particularly important for children, for growing brains, development and body function.
+It is particularly important for children.
+For growing brains, development and body function.

 So how much sleep does your child need?